 Each month, NBS spotlights key sustainability issues for business leaders.
 These issues have been identified by NBS’s Leadership Council, a group of Canadian businesses recognized for their leadership in sustainability.
 This month, the focus is on how companies can prepare for climate change.
-Dr. Jonatan Pinkse and Ms. Federica Gasbarro identify 4 steps businesses can take to prepare for an era of extreme events.
+Dr. Jonatan Pinkse and Ms. Federica Gasbarro identify four steps businesses can take to prepare for an era of extreme events.

 Adaptation: A Realistic Approach to Climate Change